 A huge study completed this year involved the study of tens of thousands of migraine patients and control cases.
 Geneticists were trying to find a connection between migraines and vascular problems by looking at genetic markers and comparing the difference between migraine and non-migraine patients.
 What were the results?

 38 regions of the human genome were pinpointed as relating to migraine patients.
 Not surprisingly, many of these genes also play a role in vascular function.
-As a result, it seems that some may be predisposed to vascular issues that result in migraines.
+As a result, it seems that some may be predisposed to vascular issues that result in head pain.
 This helps make the connection between migraines and blood flow problems even clearer.
 But blood flow isn’t the only thing that affects the condition.

 Neurological Factors of Migraines